 Note: These requirements may be subject to change in the future depending on regulatory and other academic requirements.

 Clinical Sciences Grading

-Students must take and pass all required and elective clinical clerkships.
+Students must take and pass all core required and elective clinical clerkships.
 Each of the six core clerkships provides curricular guidelines that students must follow.
 At the conclusion of the core clerkship, students must pass the appropriate NBME Subject Clerkship Examination (SCE).
 The SCE policy can be found in the Policies and Administrative Procedures section of this Student Handbook.

 Core Clerkships – General Expectations

 Letter grades are assigned at the conclusion of each clerkship.
 The final grade for a clinical core clerkship is based on the Clinical Clerkship Assessment of Medical Student Performance (CCAMSP), SCE and the online curriculum content and weighted as follows:

 |Clinical Core Clerkship starting before January 1, 2017|